 If we compare that to owning just one high quality, classic coat that’s been carefully designed and made to last, we would see a signification difference.

-For example, take the Edith coat by Elizabeth Martin.
-Designed for function with a flattering fit and timeless style.
-It’s crafted in Scotland from handwoven Harris Tweed which is 100% virgin wool.
-The wool comes from the Cheviot and Scottish Blackface Sheep gathered from the Highlands of Scotland.
-Harris Tweed was originally made as hardy workwear but the production process has been refined to produce fabric perfect for the fashion industry.
-As one of the most sustainable textile fibres available it’ s biodegradable but is expected to pass ‘the test of time’- a Harris Tweed coat can be expected to last for 10 years.
-The buttons are sourced from the only mill in the UK producing buttons at Courtney & Co.
-With the coat carefully constructed including topstitching features on collars and pockets.
-This coat costs £525, but it will last years and see you through many winters.
+For example, take a UK-made coat that’s designed for function with a flattering fit and timeless style made from Harris Tweed.
+Harris Tweed is handwoven from 100% virgin and was originally made as hardy workwear but the production process has been refined to produce fabric perfect for the fashion industry.
+As one of the most sustainable textile fibers available it’s biodegradable but is expected to pass ‘the test of time’- a Harris Tweed coat can be expected to last for 10 years.
+A Harris Tweek coat may cost you £525, but it will last years and see you through many winters.

 According to Gov.uk the UK sees temperatures of less than 10°C on at least 180 days per year**, on the assumption that this coat is used on each cold day for 10 years the cost per wear would be just 29p.